klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 The function of each module is summarized as follows:

 - Compile: In order to deploy Solidity source code, you have to compile it first.
-You can set the compiler version and various options.<br>
+You can set the compiler version and various options.
 - Deploy & Run: You can deploy the compiled smart contract and execute functions.
-You can also manage transaction’s parameters.<br>
+You can also manage transaction’s parameters.
-- Analysis: You can execute static runtime code analysis based on the checklist.<br>
+- Analysis: You can execute static runtime code analysis based on the checklist.
-- Testing: You can create and run a unit test.<br>
+- Testing: You can create and run a unit test.

 ### Compile <a id="compile"></a>